 - Additional language skills in Spanish, Somali, Hmong or Karen desired, though not required

 Summer Reads VISTAs serve in the metro Twin Cities area and in select communities across Greater Minnesota.
-We are no longer accepting applications for Summer Reads 2014.
-Check back again next February for information about applying to Summer Reads 2015.
+We are not currently accepting applications for 2015.
+Check back again in February for information about applying to Summer Reads 2015.

 **Before you submit your application, please read the instructions on how to complete the application here.**